Investing News NetworkYour trusted source for investing success

 Rare earths are used in a range of different technologies, and demand is higher for some than others.
 They can be divided into “heavy” and “light” categories based on atomic weight, with heavy often being more sought after.

 That said, light rare earths can be important too.
-For example, neodymium and praseodymium, which are used in rare earth magnets, fall into the light category.
+Neodymium and praseodymium, used in rare earth magnets, fall into the light category.
 These and other elements used in rare earth permanent magnets, such as dysprosium, can be quite expensive.
-Neodymium and praseodymium have been in the spotlight due to electric vehicle excitement.
+Neodymium and praseodymium have also been in the spotlight due to electric vehicles.

 The concentration of different rare earths varies within each given deposit, but usually a deposit is dominated by either heavy or light rare earths, with some elements being much more abundant.
 Cerium, for example, is the most abundant rare earth, and is more plentiful in the Earth’s crust than copper.